Mu4thAbdull4h/sdrGr4bb3r/README.md

 ./sdrGr4bb3r.sh
 ```
 # Requirements
  * Debian.
-(I just test it on Kali Linux).
+(I just test it on Kali Linux)
  * Internet connection.

 # Note
 ```
-It need to improve prerequisites packages list, kali already has a lot of installed deb packages.
+It need to improve prerequisites packages list, kali already has a lot of installed debs.
 ```

 # Contact